What are performance review phrases and when can you use them?

 - “Has optimism that inspires those around them.”

-- “Never fails to practice patience and helpfulness for others.”
+- “Never fails to practise patience and helpfulness for others.”

 - “Displays enthusiasm for their role and the company’s mission.”